How can an Umbrella Company Help with Contracting in Turkey?

 Because they act as your “employer,’ they can sponsor you and provide a single work permit for multiple contracts in Turkey.
-Even better, most are experts in Turkish and expat tax law, meaning they’ll also help you optimise your earnings in Turkey.
+Even better, most are experts in Turkish and expat tax law, meaning they’ll also help you optimize your earnings in Turkey.

 Although the Umbrella Company is technically your “employer,” you’re essentially freeing yourself to work even more independently.
 You still dictate your contracts, your hours, your schedule.
 The Umbrella Company simply filters out the time-consuming admin and immigration issues, allowing you to focus on your new contract.

 Can I Organise My Taxes and Work Permit Myself?

 Generally, you need to have an employer sponsor in order to secure the appropriate work permit and work visa for Turkey.

 If you’re working independently, it can be difficult to find clients willing to sponsor you.
 Moreover, even if your client can do this, you’ll need a new sponsor each time you decide to take on a new contract.
 Of course, every new sponsor will mean more paperwork.

 Also, are you familiar with the intricacies of the tax system in Turkey, as well as your own country’s laws on overseas earnings?
 If so, good on you!

 However, if you’re like the rest of us, figuring out (much less reducing) your tax liability in Turkey and your home country can seem like full-time work in itself.

 One of the most consistently challenging aspects of contracting in Turkey is complying with the country’s tax system.
 As well as paying tax in Turkey, you might also still be eligible to pay some tax in your home country, and understanding the legislation behind this can be a challenge.